-How Mandy Moore Avoided Body Image Pressures Growing Up
+How Mandy Moore Keeps It Real in the Face of Instagram Trolls and Hollywood Pressures

 Mandy Moore first entered public consciousness in 1999, with her insatiably catchy bubblegum-pop hit, “Candy.”
-And though it seemed like Moore was destined for pop stardom—à la her peers, Britney Spears and Christina Aguilera—she wasn’t ready to define herself, pivoting a few years later to film with ‘00s classics like “A Walk to Remember” and “The Princess Diaries.”
+(We dare you not to let the tune get stuck in your head from the sheer mention of it.)
+And though it seemed like Moore was destined for pop stardom—à la peers like Britney Spears and Christina Aguilera—she wasn’t ready to define herself, pivoting a few years later to film with ’00s classics like “A Walk to Remember” and “The Princess Diaries.”

-Now, 18 years since her pop debut, Moore is surprising audiences again as Rebecca Pearson, the messy-yet-put-together mother (and grandmother) on NBC’s smash family drama, “This Is Us.”
-Moore’s career-redefining journey (essentially, her own version of the McConaissance) might be the reason she recently partnered with Her Life Her Adventures, a campaign encouraging women to learn about their birth control options to prepare them for whatever lies ahead.
+Now, 18 years since her pop debut, Moore is surprising audiences again as Rebecca Pearson, the intense, complex mother (and grandmother) on NBC’s smash family drama, “This Is Us.”
+Moore’s career-redefining journey (essentially, her own version of Matthew McConaughey’s aptly nicknamed

+“McConaissance” transformation) might be the reason she recently partnered with Her Life Her Adventures, a campaign encouraging women to learn about their birth control options to prepare them for whatever lies ahead.

 “I’m a woman first and foremost so I am very passionate about championing and supporting one another,” says Moore via phone.

-For Moore, that path is currently her career.
-And though Moore hints that motherhood is on the horizon (she recently became engaged to Dawes frontman, Taylor Goldsmith), she doesn’t see her career slowing down after starting a family.
-She references her “This Is Us” character, a mother of three who put her singing career on hold in the 1980s to raise children, as a testament to how expectations for women are “changing and shifting.”
+While Moore hints that motherhood is on the horizon (she recently became engaged to Dawes frontman, Taylor Goldsmith), she doesn’t see her career slowing down after starting a family.
+She references her “This Is Us” character, a mother of three who put her singing career on hold in the 1980s to raise children, as a testament to how expectations for women are evolving.

 Women’s plans, adventures, and choices of what they want to do with their lives come in all different packages.